How to Read A Pay Stub – Information, Earnings & Deductions

 Why Do You Need To Understand Wage Deductions?

 Each pay stub includes year-to-date fields for each withholding category so you can track how much money you’ve paid for taxes, Social Security and Medicare throughout the year.
 Many employers include a similar listing for contributions to retirement savings plans and health plans.
-You’ll generally see these fields marked as the acronym “YTD” on your pay stubs.
+You’ll generally see these fields marked as the acronym “YTD” (year-to-date) on your pay stubs.

 A pay stub also lists gross and net income to-date.
 This means you know exactly how much money you are taking home.
 This allows you to accurately and confidently plan your monthly and yearly budgets.